Indalamar0/simple_finance_tracker/README.md

-Before using it, please change the username and password in the ".env" file.
+Before using it, create a ".env" file in the folder with your parameters:
+DB_NAME: database
+DB_USER: user
+DB_PASSWORD: your_super_password